Google CEO says "nothing seriously wrong" - source

 "This could raise some questions among investors."

-Simon Best, a head and neck surgery specialist at the Johns Hopkins Voice Centre, said most cases where doctor might order a patient to rest their voice involved either a vocal chord haemorrhage or bleeding, or throat surgery of some sort.
+Simon Best, a head and neck surgery specialist at the Johns Hopkins Voice Centre, said most cases where a doctor might order a patient to rest their voice involved either a vocal chord haemorrhage, or throat surgery of some sort.

 "We actually very rarely put people on complete voice rest where they are not cleared to talk or allowed to talk," West said.
 "There are probably some practice differences between physicians and whoever is treating him, but there are only two scenarios where we put people on voice rest: if they've had vocal cord surgery, or if they've had a vocal chord haemorrhage."